gitter-badger/aero/README.md

 * Load full website only once (use AJAX updates with permalink/SEO support)
 * Auto-recompile pages when they change

+## Vision

+If you care about loading speed you've come to the right place.

+Aero's only goal is to deliver top-notch performance for your app or website.
 Traditional CMS generate lots of HTTP requests, leading to very slow loading times in high latency environments like mobile networks.
 Even if you simply access a site in Amsterdam from Japan every single HTTP request that doesn't load parallely adds a lot of loading time to your website.

 Aero based websites are fast because they inline a lot of the resources that would usually call for a chained HTTP request.
 If you have 300 ms / 0.3 secs latency and your website has 3 non-parallel HTTP requests, then you are wasting almost a full second of loading time.

+Additionally, resources like fonts are only loaded once because the full website is only loaded once on the first access.
+After that Aero utilizes AJAX updates on links that are 100% SEO friendly.
+Static pages are cached in the user's browser to reduce the load on your web server if the same page is accessed again.

+We also care about how fast you can deploy and preview changes, in other words your productivity.
+Therefore you don't need to restart the server when you change a file, Aero will automatically determine the dependencies and recompile all resources.

+## Usage

 You can install aero via npm: